twurman/clarityeco/qa/template/README.md

-##OpenEphyra

-OpenEphyra is an open source framework for question answering developed at Carnegie Mellon.
+##Template

-Two versions of OpenEphyra are included in ClarityEco, both of which use Apache Thrift for remote procedure calls.
+Two versions of question-answer are included in ClarityEco, both of which use Apache Thrift for remote procedure calls.
 The version in this directory is a stand-alone service for use in any application.

 ####Basic Setup

 (1) Generate client/server stubs:

 ```